 The only piece of equipment I need to exercise anywhere in the world is a deck of cards.

-Then, each number equals one rep of each exercise, with “royalty” counting as 10 and Aces counting as 11.
+Then, each number equals one rep of each exercise, with “royalty” counting as ten and Aces as 11.

 Lastly, try to rest as little as possible between exercises and attempt to make it one card further the next day.

 What's best about this deck of cards workout?
-You can adapt the exercises to whatever equipment or terrain is available to you at each location.
+You can adapt the exercises to whatever equipment or terrain is available at each location.

 Make your Workout a Social Event

 Nothing is worse than you working out–then looking over and seeing five to six people drinking and partying.
-Sucks the will right out of you.
+It sucks the will right out of you.

 Get creative with your workouts, making them social events.
 Invite everyone at your hostel!